jacm80/nodepost/README.md

 #### Source Directories
 * custom_modules: mongodb connection
-    - dbconn: connection file with mongo database, this fila have a flag POPULATE_TABLE (line 8), if the variable is set to true ever sync the collection nodePost with algolia api, the idea is sync only time, and set false the var
+    - dbconn: connection file with mongo database, this file have a var flag **POPULATE_TABLE** (line 8), if the variable is set to true ever sync the collection nodePost with algolia api, the idea is sync only time, and set false this var.
 * models: mongodb schemas
     - nodePost.model.js
 * views: template pug, html template